KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework12.md

 ![](https://i.imgur.com/XycPU3u.png)

 - a) Assume the left side.
 Prove right side.
 If $G$ is 2-colorable that means we can select any vertex in a closed cycle and assign it a color ($color_1$) and it's adjacent vertex a different color ($color_2$).
 As we walk along the graph we assign $color_1$ and $color_2$ in an alternating fashion until we reach a point at the end of the cycle where every vertex is assigned either $color_1$ or $color_2$ and no adjacent vertex has the same color.
-This is only possible if the cycle is even because an odd cycle has an odd chromatic number ($\chi(C_{odd}) = 3$).$\checkmark$
+This is only possible if every closed cycle has an even length because an odd length closed cycle has an odd chromatic number ($\chi(C_{odd}) = 3$).$\checkmark$

-- b) If a connected component was has an odd number closed walk then we know that cycle requires a minimum of 3 colors for a valid coloring or else two adjacent vertices would have the same color.
+- b) If a connected component has an odd number closed walk then we know that cycle requires a minimum of 3 colors for a valid coloring or else two adjacent vertices would have the same color.
 This can be used as a counter example to disprove or prove a graph is not 2-colorable or bipartite. $\checkmark$

 - c) To 2-color any tree, select two colors, $color_1$ and $color_2$.
 Assign the parent a color, then assign all descendants the other color.
 Then continuously alternate the colors each generation.
 This is possible because tree graphs are acyclic, meaning there doesn't exist a cycle in the graph, so we don't have to account for even or odd cycles.